myTerminal/gulp-that/README.md

             .pipe(gulp.dest('dist'));
     });

 The symbol `operation` can be a function that is capable of transforming a string into another.
-For example if it is a function like below,
+For example, if it is a function like below,

     function operation (string) {
         return string.length;